Happy Head vs. Hims

 Finasteride, the generic form of brand-name Propecia, is typically delivered as an oral medication, often at a dose of 1mg when battling hair loss.
 It’s a 5-alpha reductase inhibitor, meaning that it prevents a certain enzyme from converting testosterone into DHT.
 That prevents DHT from doing what it does best — causing hair loss.

 Finasteride has something of a rough history, thanks in large part to a 2%-3% incidence of sexual side effects in men.
 In our conversations with long-time finasteride users who’ve experienced these side effects, we’ve learned how debilitating they can be.
+And additional research indicates they may last for years, even after you stop taking finasteride.
 That said, you have a 97% chance of not experiencing those side effects, so the drug may be worth a try if you’re an otherwise good candidate.

 Both Hims and Happy Head offer 1mg oral finasteride tablets.
 Hims also offers a chewable 1.1mg finasteride tablet that’s combined with 3mg of oral minoxidil and a supplement blend.